stennie/mongodb-shell-bling/README.md

 ### Caveats

- - most of the shell extensions have been independently developed, so functionality may overlap and/or conflict
+ - Most of the shell extensions have been independently developed, so functionality may overlap and/or conflict
- - some extensions override built-in `mongo` shell API (as opposed to augment), and may inadvertently cause different behaviour from the default shell
+ - Some extensions override built-in `mongo` shell API (as opposed to augment), and may inadvertently cause different behaviour from the default shell
- - run `mongo --norc` to start a shell session without loading any startup scripts
+ - Run `mongo --norc` to start a shell session without loading any startup scripts

 ### Bundles